Read chapters

 Martha rose and curtsied politely.
 "Lord Morton, Lady Amelia."

 "Oh, Martha dear, how good it is to see you!" she gushed.
-"I hope you will have great fun; London is always so exciting."
+"I hope you will have great fun; London is always so exciting.
+Please call me Amelia.
+We are friends, are we not?"

-"My brother is to escort me to the Royal Exhibition this afternoon."
+Martha answered with confidence.
+"My brother is to take me to the Royal Academy Exhibition this afternoon."

 "Oh, how lovely!
 Already making sure you are occupied."
 She became quiet in thinking.

-As they all settled, the conversation flowed easily, touching upon the weather and recent social events.
+As they all settled in, the conversation flowed easily, touching on the weather and recent social events.

-"Mother, I am home… Ah, Morton…and Lady Amelia," he greeted his friend with a broad smile.
+"Mother, I… Ah, Morton…and Lady Amelia," Nevill greeted his friend with a broad smile.
 He faltered for a second when he saw his sister with him.
 "What a pleasant surprise."

 Nevill had to join at least for a while if he did not want to be rude.
 Morton was a good enough friend; they had had many a night out after university, but those days were over for him.
 He had a serious job to do while Morton still lived the idle life of an heir.

-Lady Amelia's gaze frequently flickered to Lord Nevill, who looked dashing in his morning coat.
+Lady Amelia's gaze frequently flickered to him, who looked dashing in his morning coat.

 Lord Morton grinned.
 "Nevill, always a pleasure.
 We were just catching up with your charming family."